 \section{True discovery guarantee using closed testing}

-A general way to construct procedures with true discovery guarantee is using closed testing, a method introduced by \cite{Marcus1976} as a means of constructing methods for FWER control. \cite{Genovese2006} and \cite{Goeman2011} adapted closed testing to make it useable for true discovery guarantee and FDP control.
+A general way to construct true discovery guarantee procedures is provided by closed testing, introduced by \cite{Marcus1976} for FWER control. \cite{Genovese2006} and \cite{Goeman2011} adapted closed testing to make it usable for true discovery guarantee and FDP control.
 We will briefly review these methods here.